programminghistorian/ph-submissions/en/drafts/originals/clustering-visualizing-word-embeddings.md

 ## Introduction

 This tutorial will introduce you to word embeddings (WEs) and manifold learning, which are (relatively) recent techniques developed for processing text and performing dimensionality reduction on large data sets.
 Both are much more computationally demanding than their nearest predecessors—(very) broadly, [Latent Direchlect Analysis](https://programminghistorian.org/en/lessons/topic-modeling-and-mallet) and [PCA](https://programminghistorian.org/en/lessons/clustering-with-scikit-learn-in-python#3-dimensionality-reduction-using-pca)—but the benefit is significantly more powerful methods for analysing both individual texts and whole corpora.
-Embeddings shift the focus from *raw content* to *terms in context*, and the publication of this technique—developed by researchers at Microsoft Research—in 2013 was the starting point of a series of radical improvements in the ability of computers to handle textual data at scale and to make large corpora *useful* and *accessible* to humans.
+Embeddings shift the focus from *raw content* to *terms in context*, and the publication of this technique—developed by [researchers at Microsoft Research in 2013](https://www.microsoft.com/en-us/research/publication/linguistic-regularities-in-continuous-space-word-representations/)—was the starting point of a series of radical improvements in the ability of computers to handle textual data at scale and to make large corpora *useful* and *accessible* to humans.

 While the state-of-the-art has now surpassed the original word embedding technique, the training and energy costs of the latest techniques put them beyond the reach of today’s researchers (for now, at least).
 In contrast, WEs and manifold learning sit near the leading edge of what’s possible for a well-resourced researcher: this tutorial was written on a (virtualised) system with 4 CPUs, 20GB of RAM, and a Solid State Disk (SSD) drive, and we have included *rough* timings for each step based on those computing resources.

-With patience, it should be possible for readers to change the code in ways that allow you to ‘tweak’ our work or develop a framework for doing your own!
+A [standalone Jupyter notebook](https://github.com/jreades/ph-word-embeddings/blob/main/Embeddings.ipynb) that can be [run in Google Colab](https://colab.research.google.com/github/jreades/ph-word-embeddings/blob/main/Embeddings.ipynb) is available on [GitHub](https://github.com/jreades/ph-word-embeddings).

 ## Overview

-The benefit of simple frequency-based analyses such as TF/IDF is that they are readily intelligible and fairly easy to calculate; however, they do not account for the *context* in which words occur except in a fairly crude way.
+The benefit of simple frequency-based analyses such as [TF/IDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) is that they are readily intelligible and fairly easy to calculate; however, they do not account for the *context* in which words occur except in a fairly crude way.
 A simple illustration of this problem is the case where two or more words—or terms—are used interchangeably (see what we did there?).
 Processing the corpus without recognising contextual similarity can cause documents to *appear* different simply because their authors had different usage preferences.

 More subtly, distinct disciplinary vocabularies—such as the way the term ‘network’ is used in the natural sciences and by social theorists—might also confound our overall understanding of a corpus if we rely *solely* on ‘bag of words’ approaches.

-Embeddings allow us to represent both terms and documents as part of a shared ‘space’ in which the distance between any given pair of entities (documents or terms) tells us something about their relatedness.
-As the geographer Waldo Tobler once put it: “everything is related, but near things are more related than distant things…” (1970).
+Embeddings allow us to represent _both_ terms and documents as part of a shared ‘space’ in which the distance between any given pair of entities (documents or terms) tells us something about their relatedness.
+As the geographer Waldo Tobler once put it: “everything is related, but near things are more related than distant things…” ([1970](https://www.jstor.org/stable/143141)).

-So how do we capture context?

 This tutorial will introduce a *lot* of ideas, one after the other, and many readers may well end up feeling a little lost.
 The first thing to note is that this is entirely natural: while we’ve done our best to present these ideas in the simplest way we can, they are *not* easy concepts and we’ve taken a ‘first principles’ approach in which there is necessarily a lot to take in before much sense can be made of what is being done and why.

-So let’s start with a brief overview:
+So let’s start with a brief overview of what we want to cover:

-- The importance of how texts are cleaned—do we stem or lemmatise? what minimum and maximum word frequences do we use as cut-offs—cannot be underestimated and we think it’s *essential* that you consider how the choices that we—and you—make here impact *everything* that comes afterwards.
-We filter out low- and high-frequency terms, like ‘analysis’ and ‘thesis’, that do not help us to distinguish *between* records but your own needs might be different!
+- The importance of how texts are cleaned cannot be underestimated and we think it’s *essential* that you consider how the choices that we—and you—make here impact *everything* that comes afterwards.
+We filter out low- and high-frequency terms that do not help us to distinguish *between* records but your own needs might be quite different!
 - We then briefly discuss the Term Co-occurrence Matrix (TCM) because it underpins how ‘context’ can be learned by a computer.
-In most programming libraries you do *not* need to calculate this yourself, but some algorithms (*e.g.* R’s implementation of GloVe) *will* require you to call a function to do so before you can start to learn the word embeddings.
+In most programming libraries you do *not* need to calculate this yourself, but some algorithms (*e.g.* [R’s implementation of GloVe](https://cran.r-project.org/web/packages/text2vec/vignettes/glove.html)) *will* require you to call a function to do so before you can start to learn the word embeddings.
 - The embedding process is ‘where the magic happens’ to produce useful word vectors that can be manipulated mathematically.
 We average the word vectors together to produce a document representation, but they also support adding/subtracting words from one another to explore relationships between terms (*King-Man+Woman…*).
 - However, the embedding space is still ‘high-dimensional’ from the standpoint of most clustering algorithms, so we need to reduce this further to enable document-level analysis and visualisation.
 We highlight some of the potential drawbacks of linear PCA for this step and introduce non-linear manifold learning techniques, with a particular focus on UMAP because it preserves both global and local structure in the data.
 - Finally, we show how hierarchical clustering is a more appropriate technique for our kind of work since its bottom-up approach to clustering allows us to flexibly ‘cut’ the data at multiple levels depending on need.